madetech/react-learning-plan/README.md

 - [ ] Know how to TDD React components using `shallow` and `render` from Enzyme
 - [ ] Know how to TDD React components using Sinon
-- [ ] Know how to TDD React components using snapshots

 #### Session